-Currency risk or foreign exchange exposure is the exposure to an unfavourable movement in a currency or exchange rate.
-Investors importing goods from abroad or exporting goods abroad and transacting in foreign currency or the investor's home currency are susceptible to changes in the exchange rate and, as a result, this changes the expected income.
-Individuals traveling overseas are also subject to exchange rate fluctuations and the weakening of their home currency to the foreign currency in the country that they are visiting.
-Theoretically, currency risk is the combination of transaction, translation, economic and political exposure.
+Currency risk or foreign exchange exposure is the exposure to a possibly unfavourable movement in a currency or exchange rate.
+This could affect investors such as Importers and Exporters, where exchange rate fluctuations would have a direct impact on expected income.

+Individuals traveling outside of their home country are also subject to exchange rate fluctuations.
+This may be the weakening or strengthening of their home currency relative to the currency of the country they are visiting.

+Theoretically, currency risk is a combination of transaction, translation and economic exposure.

-Transaction exposure refers to cash flow exposure.
-This is the currency risk a firm has to face when expecting to receive or pay a fixed amount of foreign currency in the future as these cash flows will be revalued in the case of a change in exchange rates.
+Transaction exposure refers to cash flow exposure, which is the risk a firm is subject to when expecting to receive or pay a fixed amount of foreign currency in the future.
+The realised cash flows will be settled at the prevailing exchange rates.

-Translation exposure, also known as accounting exposure, is the degree to which exchange rate fluctuations affect a multinational parent company's book value when financial statements of the company's global operations are consolidated and stated in the parent company's home currency.
+Translation exposure, also known as accounting exposure, is the degree to which exchange rate fluctuations affect a multinational parent company's book value, when financial statements of the company's global operations are consolidated and stated in the parent company's home currency.